Constructing Hilbert modular forms whithout exceptional primes: A construction via inertial types

-\begin{teo} There exist families of Hilbert modular newforms $(f_n)_{n\in \N}$ of weight $k$ and trivial nebentypus over a totally real field $F$ which do not come from a base change of a strict subfield of $F$ and without complex multiplication such that \begin{enumerate} \item for all $n$, all primes $\Lambda_n$ of $E_{f_n}$ are nonexceptionals and \item for a rational fixed prime $\ell$, the size of the image of $\overline{\rho}^{proj}_{f_n, \Lambda_n}$ is unbounded for running $n$. \end{enumerate} \end{teo} \begin{proof}

-Let $B>0$ some bound.
-Let $p$ and $t$ rational primes (as above) bigger than $B$.
-By choosing the prime $\q$ (or the prime $\mathfrak{u}$) of $F$ big enough (or alternatively by choosing an ideal $\n$ of $F$ with sufficient prime divisors) we have from the previous discussion and Proposition \ref{61} that there exist a Hilbert modular newform without exceptional primes.

-Finally, by increasing the bound $B$ we obtain a family $(f_n)_{n\in \N}$ such that elements of bigger and bigger orders appear in the inertia images because the number of inner twists is bounded and depends only of the class number of $F$ (see remark \ref{cin}). \end{proof}
+\begin{theo} For any totally real field $F$ and any weight $k \in \Z[J_F]$ there exist families of Hilbert modular newforms $(f_n)_{n\in \N}$ over $F$ of weight $k$, trivial central character and without complex multiplication such that \begin{enumerate} \item for all $n$, all primes $\Lambda_n$ of $E_{f_n}$ are nonexceptional and \item for a rational fixed prime $\ell$, the size of the image of $\overline{\rho}^{\proj}_{f_n, \Lambda_n}$ is unbounded for running $n$. \end{enumerate} Moreover, if $F$ is a Galois field of odd degree then the elements of $(f_n)_{n\in \N}$ do not come from a base change of a strict subfield of $F$ for all $n$. \end{theo} \begin{proof} Let $B>0$ be some bound.
+Let $p$ and $t$ be rational primes (as above) greater than $B$.
+By choosing the prime $\q$ (or the prime $\mathfrak{u}$) of $F$ large enough (or alternatively by choosing an ideal $\n$ of $F$ with sufficient prime divisors) we have, from the previous discussion about Weinstein's result and Proposition \ref{61}, that for every weight $k \in \Z[J_F]$ there exists a Hilbert modular newform of weight $k$ without exceptional primes.
+Thus, by increasing the bound $B$ we obtain a family $(f_n)_{n\in \N}$ such that elements of greater and greater orders appear in the inertia images because the number of inner twists is bounded and depends only on the class number of $F$ (see remark \ref{cin}).

+Finally, if $F$ is a Galois fields and $k \in \Z[J_F]$ is a non-induced weight we have, from Corollary 3.18 of $\cite{dim}$, that $f_n$ does not come from a base change of a strict subfield of $F$ for all $n$. \end{proof}